How To Stop Your Dog From Digging Under Your Fence

 You can use natural remedies like citrus peels, cayenne pepper, or essential oils such as lemon or peppermint.
 Simply sprinkle or rub these scents along the bottom of the fence and repeat regularly to maintain their effectiveness.
 While this method may not work for all dogs, it’s worth trying as a non-invasive and safe option.

 Plus, it can also have additional benefits like keeping pests away from your fence line.
 Additionally, it’s important to note that these scents may also bother your neighbors or other pets in the area.
-Also, make sure to keep these scents away from your dog’s designated digging area to avoid discouraging them from using it.

 Implement Positive Reinforcement Training Techniques